AggieSportsAnalytics/FantasyChatbot/README.md

 ...
 ```

 Then, we use LangChain to send our processed data to the LLM.
-The LLM analyzes these vast amounts of data to create calculated resonponses in natural language dialogue.
+The LLM analyzes these vast amounts of data to create calculated responses in natural language dialogue.

 ```py
 json_path = 'final_data.json'